Siddikulus/Construction-Safety-Equipment-Detection/README.md

 **Introduction**

-Objects such as *Safety Helmets*, *Safety Vests* are detected along with a *Person* using Mask-RCNN.
+The Project detects objects such as *Safety Helmets*, *Safety Vests* along with a *Person* using Mask-RCNN.
 Pre-trained weights from the COCO Dataset are used and the images are annotated in COCO format.
 The project works by adding 2 new classes i.e Safety Helmets and Safety Vests onto the coco dataset which is already trained for the Person class.
 The training set was evenly distributed among all the 3 classes, with there being around 730 annotations for each class.

 **How Do I use a pre-trained class and further train new classes?**

 The images in your custom dataset should be annotated for all the classes to be detected.
-Using ```self.add_class(source_name, class_id, class_name)``` the classes are added.
-Make sure ```NUM_CLASSES = 1 + 3``` is set based upon the total classes to be detected (Background+Total Classes)
+Using ```self.add_class(source_name, class_id, class_name)``` the new classes are added.
+Make sure ```NUM_CLASSES = 1 + x``` is set based upon the total classes to be detected (Background+Total Classes);here ```NUM_CLASSES = 1 + 3```.

 **Can this model further be improved?**

-I haven't tuned the model much so there is a whole lot that can be improved.
+I haven't tuned the model much, so there is a whole lot that can be improved.
 You can further augment your images, set the loss weights and tune other several hyperparameters.

 **Annotating Images**